yudame/prakti.me/content/about.md

 Are you serious about developing your skills?
 Your career?
 Your relationships?

-Learn and Practice new superpowers.
-Rise above all the other slow people.
+Learn and Practice new superpowers and rise above all the other slow people.

 Join exclusive workshops and aim for living at 💯%